darshanmakwana412/darshanmakwana412/README.md

-# 🏄‍♂️ Darshan Makwana

-Hi I am a sophomore from IIT Bombay

-My current Interests lie in Deep Learning and Reinforcement learning.
-I have vivid passions ranging from origami to reading about classical physics, it is because of these passions that you will find me entangled in a lot of decisions of my life that would seem naive to the heuristic mind but I can assure you that they all turn out to be absolutely great for me.
-Recently I have started playing basketball with my friends (Thank you for the unconditional and passionate love from all of you that helped me draw the line between balance and obsession).
-I want to pursue research in machine learning to make this world a better place for everyone to live in together
+# 🏄‍♂ Who am I?

+My name is Darshan Makwana, I am a third year UG student at IIT Bombay.
+My interests range from origami to machine learning.
+I try to apply Bellman Equations for the optimization of my life, which is a Markov decision process, but the future discount factor in the equation might be small and you will often find me trapped in local optimums

    <p align="left">
       <a href="https://github.com/darshanmakwana412?tab=followers">